Oct 21, 2019

 What is a privacy breach and what do I need to do when a breach has been identified?

 A breach is a loss of, unauthorised access to, or disclosure of, personal information.

-In my experience reception, areas are an open space setting that tends to be the hub of activity in clinics.
+For example, the reception area is an open space setting, that tend to be the hub of activity in clinics.
 The area is typically a shared workspace that your nurses, doctors and administration personnel also need to access.
-The sharing of information between staff in this locality exposes clinics to potential privacy breaches.
+The sharing of information between staff in this space exposes clinics to potential privacy.

 Areas of concern at the reception include some of the following: -

 Phone calls (incoming and outgoing)

 · Processes need to be in place to minimise the risk of identifiable personal information being overheard by patients, visitors and contractors, in and around the reception and common areas.

 · Staff need to be aware of the risk and have